JCluzet/42Checker_2021/README.md

 # 42Checker_2021

-42 Checker made in bash to check the Norme & Header name of project's school 42
+42 Checker made in bash to check the Norme & Header name of project's school 42 42Checker can do :

+  - Check the headers of each file to make sure there is no other username
+  - Check the norminette of school 42 for all files
+  - Automatically launches a tester for projects :

+      - Libft
+      - Get_next_line
+      - ft_printf
+      - Cub3D

+  - Checks if parts of the project have been plagiarized (SOON)

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/55356071/112183862-f1d2a500-8bfe-11eb-8e82-c94629d81597.gif)